pronskiy/redditify/README.md

 A vanilla JavaScript package that allows rendering arbitrary Reddit threads on any webpage.

-The package fetches JSON data from Reddit and renders a UI that closely resembles the original Reddit thread design, without any framework dependencies.
+The package fetches JSON data from Reddit and renders a UI that resembles the original Reddit thread design.

 ## Features

 - 🧵 Render any Reddit thread by providing its URL
 - 💫 No Reddit API key needed
-- 🍦 Vanilla JS, ony l1 external dependency
+- 🍦 Vanilla JS, ony 1 external dependency
 - 📱 Responsive design that works on mobile and desktop
 - 🧩 Easy to embed on any webpage
 - 📂 Collapsible comments - hide/show comment content and replies